openactive/ns-beta/README.md

 ## Contribution

 Please create a pull request amending the file `beta.jsonld` with the relevant terms.
-Documentation is automatically generated from this file when the PR is merged with the `master` branch.
+Documentation is automatically generated from this file when the PR is merged into the `master` branch.

 Note that all beta terms **MUST** reference a GitHub issue on the repository of the specification to which they relate.